 Despite the devastating impact that negative customer feedback can have on revenue figures, there are several ways to respond.

-The first is to look at internal policies.
+The first is to look at internal policies at your company.

 - Are you communicating expectations to your customers?